 Before: Too Yellow

-Bold yellow paint has its place, but this particular yellow was anything but mellow.
-A bedroom makeover was urgently needed, and Tamara at Provident Home Design knew just what to do.Continue to 18 of 20 below.
+Bold yellow paint can make a splash in certain situations, but this particular yellow was anything but mellow.
+This room needed an urgent bedroom makeover.
+Tamara at Provident Home Design knew just what to do.Continue to 18 of 20 below.

 18 of 20

-Tamara retained the yellow walls with her friend Polly's bedroom makeover but toned it way, way down (Behr Butter, found at Home Depot).
-A tired brass chandelier got spray-painted a soothing silver.
-A bedsheet was recruited into service for drapery.
-And best of all was the feature wall constructed from scratch out of inexpensive MDF board.Continue to 19 of 20 below.
+Tamara kept the yellow feel in her friend Polly's bedroom makeover but toned it down with help from Behr Butter, a paint hue at Home Depot.
+The tired brass chandelier was spray-painted a soothing silver.
+A bedsheet became drapes.
+Best of all, the feature wall was constructed from scratch out of inexpensive medium-density fiberboard (MDF).Continue to 19 of 20 below.

 19 of 20